 Click here for the history of money, silver and gold, in scripture.

-** Now following Constantinople's decline in the east in the face of Islamic, Turkish and Venetian expansionism, new gold coins were issued from Florence, starting in 1252.
-Worth one Florentine Lira, or 240 Florentine denari (that contained 35 grams of silver), this new gold coin (called a florin) contained 3½ grams of gold.
+** Now following Constantinople's decline in the east in the face of Islamic, Turkish and Venetian expansionism, new gold coins were issued from Florence, starting in 1252 an initial value of gold to silver of 10 to one.
+Worth one Florentine Lira, or 240 Florentine Denari (that contained 35 grams of silver), this new gold coin (called a Florin) contained 3½ grams of gold.

 ** In the "Great Fire" of 1204, a large part of Constantinople was burned down.
 It was caused by a riot of Venetian soldiers and sailors, led by their unscrupulous doge Enrico Dandolo, on the so-called "Fourth Crusade".